myneighborh/company-success-prediction/README.md

 - Customers per Age
 - Revenue per Customer per Employee

-#### Model Training and Tuning:
-Optuna was used to tune hyperparameters through 300 trials, minimizing MAE.
-Data was split using `train_test_split` (80:20), and training was conducted with `xgb.train` using DMatrix format.
-Early stopping was set to 50 rounds to prevent overfitting.

 #### Final Results:
 The final model achieved a MAE of approximately 0.2043.
 Key contributing features included those based on customer count, employee count, company age, and follower-based ratios.